ronnyerrmann/cycle_logging/README.md

 * GPS files that were loaded without SRTM data won't get SRTM data automatically.
 They need to be removed, so they will be loaded again.
 * Elevations below 0 will have an unsigned integer (16 bit) buffer underflow, elevations without a reading will end up with 32k.
 * **Create Tiles**
-  * run `./create_tiles.sh` after adjusting the top parameters and the areas you want to serve at the bottom of the file
+  * run `./create_tiles.sh` after adjusting the top parameters and the areas you want to serve at the bottom of the file.
+This will remove the tiles that are all white or all grey (at the top or bottom of the given elevation range)
   * if run in development mode, the tiles folder will be linked under `cycle_django/cycle/static/tiles`

 ### Learnings